jrheisler/cmKanban/docs/google-drive-setup.md

 2. Chrome should open an OAuth prompt for the selected standard Google user.
 3. The console logs a non-empty auth token (`KanbanX: Drive token acquired ...`) followed by the result of listing the AppData files (`KanbanX: AppData files ...`).
 4. After authorising, the button should show **G-Drive Connected** and the notice should confirm the connection.

+If a tester needs to switch accounts, wire the UI to call `switchAccount()` from [`auth/driveAuth.js`](../auth/driveAuth.js).
+This clears cached tokens and re-opens the Google account chooser on the next interactive request.

 ## 9. Rotating or replacing credentials